Mediterranean Gluten Free Tomato Tart with Whole Grain Gluten Free Crust

 With the competition heating up, Maggy and I worked feverishly, tasting each component of our tomato tarts.
 A little salt here, a smidge more vinegar there.
 I kept my eye on her making sure she wasn’t bribing the judge when I turned my back.
 I mean, I wouldn’t put anything past her.
 She may be adorable, but that girl is one fierce competitor.
 Luckily Becky was monitoring both of us- who can say whether I may have winked once or twice at our friendly judge, Mike, if she hadn’t been keeping tabs.

 My tapenade, was totally different- a bit spicy from Becky’s home grown cayenne peppers, briny with rich black kalamata olives and just a hint of garlic- the lemon zest shining through at the finish.
 I took a moment to revel in the way similar ingredients can taste so wildly divergent in the hands of different cooks.
 My tomatoes, cut thick, and roasted on a bed of red onions were sweet as any summer fruit.
-In my tart, or galette if you will, the cheese would not take center stage, but would merely festoon the top.
+In my gluten free tomat tart (or galette if you will) the cheese would not take center stage, but would merely festoon the top.
 I chose French feta made from sheep’s milk.
 I marinated it in fresh spicy cayenne, red wine vinegar, fresh oregano, lemon zest, and garlic.
 Marinating cheese is one of my favorite tricks in the kitchen, and I was happy to pass it on to my girls.

-With the tarts baked, there was only one thing left to do… no that’s a lie.
+With the tomato tarts baked, there was only one thing left to do… eat.
+No that’s a lie.
 We’re food bloggers!
 Before we ate, there were photos.
 Lots and lots of photos- and how about the food styling?
 Check out the oregano flowers from Becky’s garden and speaking of oregano, isn’t my moustache spectacular?

 When we sat down to eat, I bit into Maggy’s creamy cheesy tart then tasted my light and easy tomato galette.
 They couldn’t be more different.
 Our judge had his work cut out for him.
 Becky stayed mum on her favorite while Mike hemmed and hawed.
 He called Maggy’s the tart he’d like to eat every day and mine the tomatotier tomato tart.
 Too nice to declare a winner, Mike asked for more criteria.
 Finally Becky’s husband Josh stepped in.
 Since he didn’t know who made which tart, he had no problem choosing the goat cheese and tomato tart a winner.
 Crushed!

 So of course, Maggy Anderson Keet, I’m demanding a rematch.
-Any time, any kitchen, a panel of judges, and lots of local beer.
+Any time, any kitchen, a panel of judges, and lots of vino.
 I must be a glutton for punishment or at least for Maggy time.

 - 6 oz butter sliced thinly